FieryCod/holy-lambda/doc/1-02-getting-started.md

 # Getting started

-Purpose - generate, test and deploy our first lambda targeting the interactive (Babashka) runtime
+This guide will quickly take you through the basics of using holy-lambda:

+- Development environment setup
+- Generate a scaffold project for your code
+- Locally test the code in Docker
+- Deploy to AWS
+- Invoke from API Gateway (optional)

 ![alt text](https://static.swimlanes.io/717653ba1f693067e413ec5406c893f9.png "Overview")

-## Dependencies
+## Prerequisites
-  You will need following components which you have to install on your own depending on your system.
+  You will need nn AWS account with [sufficient privileges](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-permissions.html)

+  The following components installed on your system:

   - [Homebrew](https://brew.sh) (for Mac OS) / [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux) (for Linux)
   - Java 8
   - Docker, Docker Compose >= 1.13.1, 1.22.0

-  After having all mentioned above dependencies just use the following commands:
+## Dependencies

   1. Install aws, aws-sam, make, clojure, babashka (>= 0.4.1), and clj-kondo
      ```